tschoof/notatort/_posts/2017-04-04-in-the-loop.md

 [Wikipedia](https://goo.gl/f7Mo6x) - [IMDb](http://www.imdb.com/title/tt1226774/) - [themoviedb](https://www.themoviedb.org/movie/19833-in-the-loop)

-This political comedy from the UK satirizes the invasion of Iraq, and is a spin-off from a BBC show.
-I don't know much more about it, stumbled upon it after *Sopranos*'s James Gandolfini's death, but haven't watched it.
+This political comedy from the UK satirizes the most recent invasion of Iraq, and is a spin-off from a BBC show.
+War-mongering heads of states are a thing of the past, I know, but maybe there's still a lesson to be had.

+I stumbled upon it after *Sopranos*'s James Gandolfini's death, but haven't watched it.
 This changes Sunday.

 <a href="http://en.wikipedia.org/wiki/BYOB_(beverage)">BYOB</a>